fmenardo/Bgt_popgen_Europe_2024/fineStructure/fineStructure.md

 # fineStructure
+## Data preparation

-For the fineStructure analyses we used the extended Europe dataset (link with XX individuals etc.).
+For the fineStructure analyses we used the extended Europe dataset (link) with XX individuals etc.).
-We filtered all SNPS with any missing data, as fs cannot deal with them, and
+We kept only SNPS without any missing data, as fineStructure cannot handle them:

 ```
 gatk-4.4.0.0/gatk SelectVariants \